How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 Step 3 – Continue to build your knowledge of Spanish

-As a Spanish student, it’s your job to continue to learn and grow your knowledge of Spanish.
 That way, over time, you’ll have an ever-increasing toolkit that will allow you more ways to think in Spanish.

-Moreover, as a Spanish teacher, I feel it is my central job to help students ‘think in Spanish’ by introducing concepts that are different from English.
+And, as a Spanish teacher, I feel it is my central job to help students ‘think in Spanish’ by introducing concepts that are different from English.

 In our Spanish courses, every lesson of every week involves an explanation of how Spanish is different from English and how you can develop your Spanish thinking.

-And, every time I share a lesson, give an example, answer a question, teach new vocabulary, or explain a grammar rule, I’m helping students find new ways to improve their thinking.
+And, every time I share a lesson, give an example, answer a question, teach new vocabulary, or explain a grammar rule, I’m helping students find new ways to improve their Spanish thinking.

 That said, over the years, I have had a number of students propose the idea that ‘thinking in Spanish’ is a switch that you can turn on and off.